emberjs/website/source/blog/2019-03-02-update-on-module-unification-and-octane.md

 <Icons::DownloadIcon />
 ```

-Because both of these changes are quite small, they can be implemented
+Because this is a small change, it can be implemented quickly without
-quickly without requiring us to delay the Ember Octane release.
+requiring us to delay the Ember Octane release.

 ## Status of Module Unification